 In the summer of 2007, the Dickinson County Board of Supervisors approved the purchase of four new outdoor warning sirens from Federal Signal.
 These sirens were installed in 2008 near Camp Foster, Methodist Camp, Elinor Bedell State Park and near Okoboji View golf course.
 In the summer of 2009, two more sirens were installed around Big Spirit Lake, one near Anglers Bay and the other in the Shore Acres area.
 In 2010, another siren was added in the Moore Lake area and in 2011, in a partnership between the county and the City of Orleans resulted two sirens: one on the west side of Big Spirit Lake, covering Marble Beach Campground and the other covering the east side of Big Spirit Lake.
 Another siren, put into service in July of 2012, covers the community of Montgomery.

 In 2013 the cities of Superior and West Okoboji were awarded hazard mitigation funds to install one outdoor warning siren in each community.
 With the installation of these two sirens, every city in Dickinson County has outdoor warning sirens.

-In 2015, sirens were installed by the County in the Horseshoe Bend area and around the northwest side of Big Spirit Lake.
+In 2015, sirens were installed by the County at Horseshoe Bend County Park and at Crandall's Beach on the northwest side of Big Spirit Lake.

 In 2020, a siren was installed along 255th Avenue just north of FedEx.
 Because this siren covers parts of Spirit Lake, Orleans, and the county, the cost of the siren was split among the three entities.
 This siren was also the first to utilize a solar panel to charge the batteries, thus eliminating the need for a connection to a commercial power supply.
 The additional cost of the solar panel will pay for itself within a few years.